watson-developer-cloud/swift-sdk/README.md

 print(localModel)
 ```

 The following example demonstrates how to delete a local Core ML model from the filesystem.
-This saves space the model is no longer needed.
+This saves space when the model is no longer needed.
 ```swift
 let classifierID = "your-classifier-id" visualRecognition.deleteLocalModel(classifierID: classifierID)